redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/pretty-notes.md

 PatternFly has chosen to adopt a single font (`RedHatText`) across the library [(#3023)](https://github.com/patternfly/patternfly/pull/3023).
 Previously, when having opted in to the Red Hat font via `.pf-m-redhat-font`, PatternFly used 2 fonts - `RedHatText` (RHT) defined as `--pf-global--FontFamily--sans-serif`, and `RedHatDisplay` (RHD) defined as `--pf-global--FontFamily--heading--sans-serif`. `--pf-global--FontFamily--heading--sans-serif` has been removed and components have been updated to use `--pf-global--FontFamily--sans-serif` instead.

 Users do not have to do anything further to consume this change.
-However, with the change from `Overpass` to `RedHatText`, and with the removal of `RedHatDisplay`, we encourage applications to review their application's typography styles to ensure they are correct.
+However, with the change from `Overpass` to `RedHatText`, and with the removal of `RedHatDisplay`, we encourage teams to review their application's typography styles to ensure they are correct.

 #### Directory structure
 We've cleaned up our root directory a little in [(#2960)](https://github.com/patternfly/patternfly/pull/2960).
 If you're compiling or importing more internal parts of PatternFly, you'll likely need to update your imports: